poovaic/kibpix/README.md

 App OverView
     KibPix is a Movie and TV Shows App, created using React.
 The App will display Trending and Popular Movie and TV shows.
-The user will be able to search for a particular Movie/TV Show and view the Summary, details and cast of the particular show.
+The user will be able to search for a particular Movie/TV Show and view the Summary,details, cast and trailer of the particular movie/show.
 It also displays popular Marvel Comics.
     [Use the App here!](https://kibpix.netlify.app/)

     Group project by: